by Angel Ferrer 8 min read

 Quick Take: A weed pipe's carburetor (carb) is a small hole that controls airflow, dramatically affecting your smoking experience.
 The carb allows you to take smoother hits, adjust smoke thickness, cool down hot smoke, and maximize the effects of your prescribed strain.

-Why it matters: Proper carb technique helps you inhale more comfortably, avoid wasting product, and precisely control your dosage.
+Why it matters: Proper carb technique helps you inhale more comfortably, avoid wasting product, and precisely control your dosage. (learn how to inhale weed properly).

 What you'll learn: How to use a carb for smoking and advanced methods for cherry activation, staggering, feathering, and cold start.